 Campus Escort Service

 The Escort Service is an after-dark, student-operated safety service provided on request from an academic or administrative building back to the residence hall.
-During evening hours call x1129; or call x1025 at other times.
+The student escorts are walking escorts – not vehicle assisted.
+For assistance, call 540-654-1025.
 This service also operates from the campus parking deck as well as off-campus parking lots by calling from the parking lot/parking deck emergency phones.
 The service is available during the academic year from dusk to 1 a.m.
 M-W and dusk to 3 a.m.
 Th-Su.

 Fredericksburg Regional Transit

 The FREDericksburg Regional Transit (FRED) buses are FREE to University students with presentation of the student ID card.
-Convenient stops are located along the double drive within the main gates off University Avenue, in front of Seacobeck and on Sunken Road.
+Convenient stops are located along Double Drive within the main gates off University Avenue, in front of Seacobeck and on Sunken Road.
 The FRED buses run to the historic downtown area of shops and eateries, and out to the major shopping areas and movie complexes on Route 3.
 A special FRED Express service was developed especially for the University students and operates Thurs.-Sun., August through April.
 The line has also been extended into Spotsylvania County.
 Advise the bus driver if it is your first time on board and he will assist you with the necessary transfer information.
-For more information call 540/372-1222 or visit the web site at www.ridefred.com.
+For more information call 540/372-1222.

 Student clubs and organizations often reserve University vans for transportation to plays, concerts, museums or other special events of interest.
 Club members and other Interested students are invited to attend.

 Biking is an option for getting around campus and the surrounding neighborhoods, to downtown Fredericksburg, which is considered bike-friendly due to its wide one-way streets.
 We would not recommend attempting to travel by bicycle to the Route 3 area which is a high-traffic area and definitely not pedestrian or bike friendly!

 Greyhound Bus Lines